Generic name: Zolpidem tartrate

 In primarily depressed patients treated with sedative-hypnotics, worsening of depression, and suicidal thoughts and actions (including completed suicides), have been reported.
 Suicidal tendencies may be present in such patients and protective measures may be required.
 Intentional overdosage is more common in this group of patients; therefore, the lowest number of tablets that is feasible should be prescribed for the patient at any one time.

-Although studies with 10 mg Zolpidem tartrate did not reveal respiratory depressant effects at hypnotic doses in healthy subjects or in patients with mild-to-moderate chronic obstructive pulmonary disease (COPD), a reduction in the Total Arousal Index, together with a reduction in lowest oxygen saturation and increase in the times of oxygen desaturation below 80% and 90%, was observed in patients with mild-to-moderate sleep apnea when treated with Zolpidem compared to placebo.
-Since sedative-hypnotics have the capacity to depress respiratory drive, precautions should be taken if Zolpidem is prescribed to patients with compromised respiratory function.
-Post-marketing reports of respiratory insufficiency in patients receiving 10 mg of Zolpidem tartrate, most of whom had pre-existing respiratory impairment, have been reported.
-The risk of respiratory depression should be considered prior to prescribing Zolpidem in patients with respiratory impairment including sleep apnea and myasthenia gravis.
+Although studies with 10 mg Zolpidem tartrate did not reveal respiratory depressant effects at hypnotic doses in healthy subjects or in patients with mild to moderate chronic obstructive pulmonary disease (COPD), a reduction in the Total Arousal Index, together with a reduction in lowest oxygen saturation and increase in the times of oxygen desaturation below 80% and 90%, was observed in patients with mild to moderate sleep apnea when treated with Zolpidem compared to placebo.
+Since sedative-hypnotics have the capacity to depress respiratory drive, precautions should be taken if Zolpidem Tartrate Tablets is prescribed to patients with compromised respiratory function or concomitant use with opioids or other CNS depressants.
+Postmarketing reports of respiratory insufficiency in patients receiving 10 mg of Zolpidem tartrate, most of whom had pre-existing respiratory impairment, have been reported.
+The risk of respiratory depression should be considered prior to prescribing Zolpidem Tartrate Tablets in patients with respiratory impairment including sleep apnea and myasthenia gravis or with concomitant opioid use [see Dosage and Administration (2.3), Drug Interactions (7.1)].

 Clinical Trials Experience